 R360, Upington, 8800, South Africa

 Driving through the Dunes at Kgalagadi Transfrontier ParkKgalagadi Transfrontier Park was created through the cooperation of the governments of Namibia, Botswana, and South Africa.
 Their cooperation has united several smaller fragmented parks into a larger border-less area for wildlife to roam.
 Highlights include viewing predators like cheetah, hyena and black-manned lions, along with bat eared foxes, meerkats, wildebeest, and other species.

 One of the best camps on the South African side is Kieliekrankie.
 It's an unfenced campsite located towards the middle of the park located on the top of a dune.
 Four self-catering cabins come with a kitchen and outdoor grill.
 There is a ranger on-hand to help check you in and oversee your stay in the event some curious leopards or jackals come to visit your cabin.

-Kgalagadi is a big park and a lot of the roads are corrugated, so a 4x4 is recommended, but not necessary.
+Kgalagadi Transfrontier Park is a big park and a lot of the roads are corrugated, so a 4x4 vehicle is strongly recommended (but not necessary).
 Make sure to stop at Twee Rivieren with your passport if you plan on exiting through Namibia or entering Botswana.